-The expression to the right of the second equal sign indicates that the use-side effect reflects the ratio of the discounted weighted sum of reference case prices to the discounted weighted sum of policy case prices, where the weights are the utility-equivalent path of full consumption ( $C_t(\lambda_t^{ev})$ ) and the policy-change path of full consumption ( $C_t(\text{pol})$ ),respectively.
+The expression to the right of the second equal sign indicates that the use-side effect reflects the ratio of the discounted weighted sum of reference case prices to the discounted weighted sum of policy case prices, where the weights are the utility-equivalent path of full consumption ($C_t(\lambda_t^{ev})$) and the policy-change path of full consumption ($C_t(\text{pol})$),respectively.12 important to the use-side impact in periods in which households consume relatively more of the full consumption good.

-As the utility-maximization problem presented in Section 2.1 is for an infinitely lived household, the full measure of welfare applies when $S=\infty$ .
-However, it is also useful to consider the welfare impacts measured over finite intervals.
+As the utility-maximization problem presented in Section 2.1 is for an infinitely lived household, the full measure of welfare applies when $S=\infty$.
+13 However, it is also useful to consider the welfare impacts measured over finite intervals.
 In the numerical analysis below, we assess the source- and use-side impacts over various finite horizons as well as over the infinite horizon.